How to Install Base Cabinets

 - Leave a space between the cabinet and wall as recommended by the cabinet manufacturer.
 Shim beneath the cabinet to align it with the top-of-cabinet line you drew on the wall.

-- Check for level and plumb, and add additional shims as necessary.
-The corner cabinet sets the trend for all of your other base cabinets, so take the time to this step well.
+- When determing how to install base cabinets on uneven floors, check for level and plumb, and add shims until the cabinets are at the same level.
+The corner base cabinet sets the trend for all of your other base cabinets, so take the time to do this step well.

-Tip: The toe-kick, other cabinets, and counter top that you'll install later will hide your shims, so it's OK to leave them sticking out for now.
+Tip: The toe-kick, other cabinets and counter top that you'll install later will hide your shims, so it's okay to leave them sticking out for now.

 - Drill one hole at each stud, through any shims.

-- Drive screws partway into the wall.
-Check for level again, shim as necessary, and drive the screws home.
+- Drive screws part way into the wall.
+Check to make sure it's level again, shim as necessary, and drive the screws home.

 - Install doors and drawers, verifying that they'll open.

 - If necessary, attach a filler strip between the cabinets.
 You can usually order the fillers at the same time as your cabinets.